yackx/SoundCloud/README.md

 The track will be downloaded to a folder named `mp3/playlist_title` under the current directory.

+## Download all playlists

+To download all tracks from all playlists of a user:

+    youri:SoundCloud $ python download.py --id my_id --all http://soundcloud.com/some-user

+The playlists must be public.

 ## Unit tests

 Close to zero at the time.
 Use `py.test`: